Get in Touch

 Procedure:

-1. Determine the Vernier constant (V.C.) i.e., least count of the Vernier callipers as explained above and record it.
+1. Determine the Vernier constant (V.C.) i.e., least count of Vernier calipers as explained above and record it.

 2. Bring the movable jaw BD in close contact with the fixed jaw AC and find the zero error.
 Do it three times and record it.
-If there is no zero error, then record, zero error nil.
+If there is no zero error, then record zero error as Nil.
 If it does not coincide, then find the zero error and record it.

 2. Record the main scale reading (N) just before the zero mark of the Vernier scale in Table 1.1.

-3. Note the number (n) of the Vernier scale division which coincides with some division of the main scale.
+3. Note the number (n) of the Vernier scale division which coincides with any division of the main scale.

-4. Repeat steps 4 and 5 after rotating the body by 90° for measuring the diameter in a perpendicular direction.
+4. Repeat the steps given above after rotating the body by 90°.
+Measure the diameter in a direction perpendicular to the original direction.

-5. Take at least four observations along different directions and apply zero correction.
+5. Take at least four observations along different directions and apply zero error correction.

 6. Take the mean of all recorded diameters.

-1. Put the jaws C and D inside the beaker or calorimeter and open them till each of them touches the inner wall of the beaker or calorimeter, without any undue pressure on the walls as shown in fig. 1.6.
-Tight the screw S attached to the Vernier scale gently.
+1. Put the jaws C and D inside the rim of the beaker and open them till each jaw touches the inner wall of the beaker, without any undue pressure on the walls as shown in fig. 1.6.
+Tighten the screw S attached to the Vernier scale gently.

 2. Note the-position of the zero mark of the Vernier scale on the main scale.
 Record the main scale reading just before the zero mark of the Vernier scale in Table 1.2.
 This reading is called main scale reading (M.S.R.).

-3. Note the number (n) of the Vernier scale division which coincides with some division of the main scale.
+3. Note the number (n) of the Vernier scale division which coincides with any division of the main scale.

-4. Repeat steps 10 and 11 after rotating the Vernier callipers by 90° for measuring internal diameter in a perpendicular direction.
+4. Repeat the given steps after rotating the Vernier calipers by 90° to measure the internal diameter in a perpendicular direction.

-5. Find total reading and apply zero correction.
+5. Find total reading and apply zero error correction.

-1. Keep the edge of the main scale of Vernier calliper on its peripheral edge.
-This should be done in such a way that the tip of the strip is able to go freely inside the beaker along its depth as shown in fig. 1.7.
+1. Keep the edge of the main scale of the Vernier caliper on the peripheral edge of the object, as shown in Fig. 1.7.

-2. Keep sliding the moving jaw of the Vernier callipers until the strip just touches the bottom of the beaker.
-Take care that it is just perpendicular to the bottom surface.
-Now tighten the screw S of the Vernier callipers.
+2. Keep sliding the moving jaw of the Vernier caliper until the end of the strip just touches the bottom of the beaker.

-3. Repeat steps 14 and 15 for four different positions along the circumference of the upper edge of the beaker or calorimeter.
+3. Repeat the steps given above from four different positions along the circumference of the upper edge of the beaker.

-4. Find total reading and apply zero correction in Table 1.3.
+4. Find total reading and apply zero error correction in Table 1.3.

 5. Take mean of two different values of internal diameter and four different values of the depth.

-6. Calculate the volume by using proper formula and show that in the result with proper unit.
+6. Calculate the volume by using the formula and show that in the results with proper units.

 Observations: